underwriteyourlife/jekyll-now/mealprep/week4.md

 Green Apple|	1	|	 $1.29 |	100
 Raisins	|0.5	cup|	 $0.57 |	240

-All of this comes out to a grand total of $25.34, or $1.41/meal (if you include the rolls as a meal) or $2.11 (if you only count the traditional dishes as meals).
-For me, it produced 6 lunchs and 6 dinners.
-If you are looking to increase your calories or if you think that may not be enough, you can always add more lean meats for protein or make double.
+All of this comes out to a grand total of $25.34, or:
+$1.41/meal (if you include the rolls as a meal) or:
+$2.11 (if you only count the traditional dishes as meals)

+For me, it produced 6 lunches and 6 dinners.
+If you are looking to increase your calories, or if you think that may not be enough, you can always add more lean meats for protein or make double.